wahlstedt/codebook/README.md

 ### Tracker table
 Each row is a turn and the columns are:
-1. Player (e.g. A, B or intitials)
+1. Player (e.g. A/B or intitials)
 2. Clue word.
 3. Clue number.
 4. Correct words.
 The number of correct words found this turn.
 5. Incorrect words.
-Put a 1 here if an incorrect word is selected.
+Put a 1 if an incorrect word is selected.
 6. Remaining words.
 The number of words left to find from this clue.

 ### Rule details
 #### Clues
 Your clue must be about the meaning of the words.
-You can't use your clue to talk about the letters in a word or its position on the table.
+You can't use your clue to talk about the letters in a word or its position in the list.

 You can't use any part or form of an unfound word as a clue.

 Clue givers can't give any indication about whether a correct guess was the word they were thinking of for their clue, and must refrain from any comments or reactions that could assist the guesser.

-It is legal to give a clue for zero.
+It is legal to assign 0 for clue number.
 But your partner must still select at least one word.

 #### Out of words
 If all of your target words have been found, tell your partner that there's no words left.
 Your partner will be the one giving clues on all remaining turns.